TomasHubelbauer/web-remember-credentials/readme.md

 I also tried with mobile Safari, but in it, it does not work.
 It should be possible to fix that using https://stackoverflow.com/a/60607611/2715716.

+I have tried that with a handled form, but it seems to require form submission, and with that, it no longer requires the `autocomplete` attributes.
+It requires that both user name and password fields exist, password only is not enough.

 ## Scenarios

 ### `form` with `input[type=text]` and `input[type=password]`, submitted